More than semantics

 Surely Church leaders would not allow a pagan ritual?

 Depending on your Church affiliation, that’s not the only pagan custom that your Church leaders might be ignorant of.
 Are you aware that most other “Church calendar events”, such as Christmas, Easter, Lent, Valentine’s Day and Halloween are also pagan customs which had been fed into the Church?
 This might shock you, but you’re not the only one.
-See the paper by this author called “A short Christmas”- and “A short Easter message” for a discussion on this.
+See the meditation by this author called “A short Christmas”- and “A short Easter message” for a discussion on this.

 Many preachers simply echo from pulpits what they learn in Bible School or Seminary.
 Qualifying from their respective schools [institutions, seminaries], they are convinced of their doctrines and defend their literature (not necessarily the Bible) fervently.
 What a preacher is convinced of after his studies is often not a function of Truth, rather, it is a function of indoctrination.
 In arguing, both sides use the same Bible to justify [force] their respective viewpoints.
 Doctrines that are confusing do so because it contradicts Scripture.
 Remember that all Scripture is able to – and should – always explain [all] Scripture… in the same context.